appsody/appsody-operator/doc/user-guide.md

 Use the instructions for one of the [releases](../deploy/releases) to install the operator into a Kubernetes cluster.

+The Appsody Operator can be installed to:

+- watch its own namespace
+- watch another namespace
+- watch all namespaces in the cluster

+Appropriate cluster role and binding are required to watch another namespace or to watch all namespaces.

+_Operator cannot be installed to watch multiple namespaces_

 ## Overview

 The architecture of the Appsody Application Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
 Creating a `AppsodyApplication` custom resource (CR) triggers the Appsody Application Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.